-- Brazilian Jiu Jitsu: I was obsessed with jiu jitsu back back in 2007-2008 but only ever did a handful of classes before moving on to something else.
-Back in December (2015) I decided to get back into it in an effort to continue my fitness goals and haven’t looked back.
+- Brazilian Jiu Jitsu: I was obsessed with jiu jitsu back in 2007-2008 but only did a handful of actual classes before moving on to something else.
+Back in December of 2015 I decided to get back into it in an effort to continue my fitness goals and haven’t looked back.
 Without a doubt, BJJ is the most effective self defense martial art on the planet and the benefits of training BJJ go far beyond the self defense aspect.
 I’m currently (as of December 2016) a blue belt under Sam Snow and try to train at least 2-4 times per week.

 - Archery: I also got back into archery recently.
-I had a compound bow back in high school and spent hours and hours every day shooting arrows in my back yard.
+I had a compound bow back in high school and spent hours every day shooting arrows in my backyard.
 A few years later, I worked in the archery department at Cabela’s for about a year and learned to work on them, tune them, etc. So it was only natural to get back into it all these years later.
 What I love about archery is that when I get stressed and antsy in my office, I can just step out and shoot arrows for a while.
 It’s very zen.
 You can’t shoot accurately if anything else is going on in your mind, so it forces you to clear your head, much like meditation.

 - Spending time doing stuff besides work: I don’t want to spend the best years of my life working 80 hours a week so that I can relax when I’m on hospice.
 This will prove to be a very lengthy conversation piece should you ever sit down with me for coffee, dinner or a beer.

 Canon or Nikon: Sony (to see all my gear, go here)